farosaves/faro/notes/Sales.md

 # PR
 * research journalist and write the whole article for them in their style - wow
 * journalists usually post more on twitter than have followers
-* starts with having one person having respect for you
+* starts with having one person having respect for you - don't be lazy - be disciplined

 ## Analogy
  In coding a feature is - when done right - just a cherry on top of refactors, libraries and tools.
 Seems that in sales a deal is a cherry on top of communication, understanding and authenticity.